What is Awakening?

 We live each day holding these questions and we practice in our lives consciously and often without realizing it.
 Our awakening unfolds quietly (and sometimes not so quietly) through our daily lives as a heartfelt response to the deep calling of life.

 A path to discovering and revealing a more whole, embodied, and engaged life.

 The path of awakening and meditation is a journey of living a more whole, embodied, and engaged life.
 Through dedicated practice and taking our life as our path, we awaken to our deepest nature, open to radical freedom, and cultivate innate, life-given capacities to respond to and engage our lives ever more fully.

-It’s important to be clear on what this means: a less divided, embodied, and engaged life does not mean that you won’t experience pain, but you will have continually cultivate more presence and resilience to be and respond to your life.
+It’s important to be clear on what this means: a less divided, embodied, and engaged life does not mean that you won’t experience pain, but you will have continually cultivated more presence and resilience to be and respond to your life.

 “Enlightenment is intimacy with all things.” – Dogen

 Whatever your personal experience is, you will find you live a more fearless, open-minded and open-hearted life, and you feel more resilient and capable of navigating and responding to your life, however it might present itself.
 You are simultaneously less shaken and more moved by it all.
 You might not be happier, but you’re happier.
 Weird, right?